Current Language

 Begin able to trigger an acquisition based on specific bus activity makes the oscilloscope an important tool in system-level debugging.
 When the bus trigger is correctly set up, the oscilloscope will capture all input signals synchronized to the specified bus activity.
 This example shows the oscilloscope triggering on a write to extended identifier 12345678 hex.

-The full CAN / CAN FD bus triggering capabilities include the following trigger types.
+CAN XL supports trigger options Start of Frame and End of Frame.
+The full CAN / CAN FD bus triggering capabilities are mentioned in the table.

 2001 SPECIFIED CALIBRATION INTERVALS